braceio/tags/README.md

 1. Create a new function that will be called by the generator when it encounters your tag.
 It should look like this:

         def print3x_tag(args, context, body=u''):
-            ''' A tag that appends 3 copies of it's body ''' return body + body + body
+            ''' A tag that appends 3 copies of its body ''' return body + body + body

    The arguments that the function accepts should be: